Reconciling When People Do Things that are ‘Out of Character’

 By: Dr. Denise Renye

-Lately, the news is rife with celebrities accused (and convicted) of doing things that seem “out of character” for them.
+The news is rife with celebrities accused (and convicted) of doing things that seem “out of character” for them.
+While the examples in this article are months old news wise, they are very vivid with new names apparent each time we open the paper.
 We have That 70s Show actor Danny Masterson sentenced to 30 years to life in prison for raping two women in the early 2000s.
-And there’s Russell Brand who is being accused of sexual assault and rape between the years of 2006 and 2013.
-Four women have come forward to make the claims and most recently, another woman said he exposed himself to her and then went on the radio and joked about it.

 It is fairly common knowledge that sexual misconduct is something that one reviews in their own life when they’ve come to terms with their own addiction(s) and gone through a recovery program, as Brand has publicly reported to.
 However, it does not excuse this behavior in any way whatsoever.